-- Worldview including lifespan context, social context, racial, cultural, socio economic, gender, sexual orientation as well as elements of complex trauma and possible forensic components. - 2.
+- 1. Worldview including lifespan context, social context, racial, cultural, socio economic, gender, sexual orientation as well as elements of complex trauma and possible forensic components. - 2.
 Mental health history, medical history (diagnosis if known), current medications, presenting concerns. - 3.
 Interventions, theory, case conceptualizations, skills used, challenges, questions. - 4.
 Ethical decision making, including conflicts. - 5.
 Reflection on countertransference - 6.
-One research article abstract that applies to one dimension of your clients work, articulate how this article has informed your conceptualizations about the client's issues and interventions utilized. - 6.
-Transcription of Session: (40 points) Transcribe the middle 8-10 minutes of the session (should be at least 4-5 pages).
-If a client is not available at your site, tape an acquaintance who is not a minor.
-Label your clients comments, then label your responses as well as skill/intervention/theory/technique you are using.
+One research article abstract that applies to one dimension of your clients work, articulate how this article has informed your conceptualizations about the client's issues and interventions utilized.

+Transcription: Transcribe the middle 8-10 minutes of the session (should be at least 4-5 pages.)
+Label your clients comments, then label your responses as well as identify the skill/intervention/theory/technique you are using.
 Underneath your responses identify your conceptualization or intention and make a brief comment on the interaction.
 Give examples of how you might have phrased your words to increase intention and effectiveness.
-An informed consent must be used with any client, either your site's form or the one from Lewis and Clark College. - 7.
-Video Presentation on working with client on site (required.)
-(50 pts)
+3. Video Presentation on working with client on site (required.)
+40 pts May include intakes and assessments.
+An informed consent must be utilized from site or downloaded from Lewis & Clark form web page.
+Dates to be Determined